Saturday, September 8

 Twelve French Huguenot refugees founded New Paltz in 1677 when they traded various goods for 40,000 acres of land with the Esopus Munsee, a subgroup of the Lenape Native Americans who had settled this region for thousands of years prior to European contact.
 Though the Huguenots fulfilled their part of the land deal and were granted an official patent for the land in September of 1677, it wasn’t until 1678 that they “proceeded to occupy the land and built shelters for their families” (according to Ralph LeFevre’s History of New Paltz, New York, and its old families (from 1678 to 1820), published in 1909).

-Beginning in 1950, when all of the historic houses on Huguenot Street were still privately owned residential homes, the Reformed Church of New Paltz, located on Huguenot Street, organized a fundraiser called Stone House Day during which the residents of the historic houses would dress up in colonial costume and allow visitors to tour their homes.
+Beginning in 1950, when most of the historic houses on Huguenot Street were still privately owned residential homes, the Reformed Church of New Paltz, located on Huguenot Street, organized a fundraiser called Stone House Day during which the residents of the historic houses would dress in colonial costume and allow visitors to tour their homes.
 The event also included pageants, reenactments, performances, crafts, games, and more.

 Eventually, HHS acquired the historic houses and continued hosting the event, which became a popular draw for both the local community and visiting tourists.
 In 1970, the event was so widely anticipated that it was featured in The New York Times.
 The event continued to be an annual affair in New Paltz until 2009.
 Nearly ten years have passed since the last Old New Paltz Stone House Day was held on Huguenot Street.